poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 In natural language case, is the algorithm still effective and powerful for analytic language (Like Chinese) as well as the common research object synthetic language (Like most Latin Languages) after semantics?
 What about LLMs?

 However, I could quest the result from the paper by a counter example:
 Here we use the example from regular number(both countable and infinite).
+We set the true set to be all the regular number in the interval [0,2],  while the enunmeration of the sets by accident to be the sequence like this:
+[-1,1], [-2,1], [-3,1]...
+The adversary